Pronoobcodes/Tunde-Global-Systems-and-Technology/README.md

 This message is opened in WhatsApp using the merchant number `+234 812 748 4707`.

-If you'd like a different merchant phone, update the number in `cart/templates/cart/cart_summary.html` (variable `merchantPhone`).

 ## Next steps
 - Add a logo asset and polish navbar